Pardon of Alberto Fujimori

 On 24 December 2017, the President of Peru, Pedro Pablo Kuczynski, pardoned jailed ex-president Alberto Fujimori.
 Because the pardon was granted on Christmas Eve, it became known as the "indulto de Navidad" ("Christmas pardon").

 In 2009, Fujimori had been convicted of human rights violations and sentenced to 25 years in prison for his role in killings and kidnappings by the Grupo Colina death squad during his government's battle against Shining Path leftist guerrillas in the 1990s.
 The verdict marked the first time that an elected head of state has been extradited to his home country, tried, and convicted of human rights violations.
 Fujimori was specifically found guilty of murder, bodily harm, and two cases of kidnapping.
 The pardon was granted after Fujimori had completed 10 years of imprisonment in Lima.

 The pardon sparked massive protests across Peru, even during Christmas Eve and Christmas Day celebrations, which are holidays in the country.
-Protestors accused Kuczynski of corruption, claiming that the pardon was payback for the support of Fujimori's son, Kenji Fujimori, which had been central to Kuczynski's success in surviving an impeachment vote days earlier.
+Protestors accused Kuczynski of corruption, claiming that the pardon was a reward for the support of Fujimori's son, Kenji Fujimori, which had been central to Kuczynski's success in surviving an impeachment vote days earlier.

-On 3 October 2018, Fujimori's pardon was reversed by Peru's Supreme Court and he was ordered to return to prison.
+On 3 October 2018, Fujimori's pardon was reversed by the Supreme Court of Peru and he was ordered to return to prison.
 He was rushed to a hospital and entered prison on 23 January 2019.
-The Constitutional Court of Peru in a 4–3 ruling approved the release of Fujimori on 17 March 2022, though it is not clear if or when he may be released.
+The Constitutional Court of Peru, in a 4–3 ruling on 17 March 2022, reinstated the pardon, although it was not clear if or when he may be released.
+On 8 April 2022, the Inter-American Court of Human Rights overruled the Constitutional Court and ordered Peru not to release Fujimori.
+On 5 December 2023, the Constitutional Court of Peru ordered the release of the former president from prison.